 When girls get too drunk and the others, often near strangers, dress them and ensures they will be home safely at the end of the night.
 When someone collapses in a heap of giggles on the floor because someone points out that she’s squiffy and can’t walk in her 8 inch heels and the rest of the dancers hoik her up,do her shoes and laugh with her.
 When you go into work upset and realise very quickly that there’s no way you’ll reach the end of the night in a bad mood, these women have your back, they’ll pick you up, make you laugh, carry you, remind you all that’s good in life.

 You can’t be miserable here.
 It isn’t allowed.

 The lifelong friendships based on serious mutual understanding.
 The babysitting, money lending, exchanges of clothes, someone forgetting something and knowing it doesn’t matter, someone will have some.
-The lifts home, the love, the cuddles, the crying and the tiny stripper having a muscular one threaten to take a customer out if he dares ignore the formers requests to not do whatever he’s doing, one more time.
+The lifts home, the love, the cuddles, the crying and the tiny stripper having a muscular one threaten to take a customer out if he dares ignore the formers requests to not do whatever he’s doing, (that may have been me on occasion) one more time.
 The support, the rapports and the wiser older dances letting others know they’re not in the right relationship, they deserve better, they’re beautiful, they’re intelligent and they can excel in life.
 The driving across the country to work somewhere new and sleeping in your car until It’s daylight.
 This culture deserves more understanding because it has so much beauty, but paradoxically, if it did have, it wouldn’t work.